Does Whole Foods Take EBT? (Yes, Here’s What You Need to Know)

 All Whole Foods locations accept EBT and most of them accept WIC as well.
-EBT eligible food items are the same regardless of where you shop, but Whole Foods will automatically separate non-eligible items for you at check-out.
-Unfortunately, you cannot use EBT at Whole Foods Market online.
+EBT-eligible food items are the same regardless of where you shop, but Whole Foods will automatically separate non-eligible items for you at check-out.
+In addition, you can use EBT at Whole Foods Market online for delivery or pickup.

 Hi, thanks for reaching out regarding our accepted form of payment.
 Yes.
 All of our US Whole Foods Market stores accept electronic food stamp (EBT) cards.
 We hope to welcome you in soon.— Whole Foods Market (@WholeFoods) March 16, 2021

 How To Use EBT at Whole Foods